PAPER SURVEY DELAYED!

 In order to fulfill its mission, the Allegany County Public Schools Special Education Department supports:

-- School administrators who welcome all children and strive to develop appropriate supports for all children.
+- Principals who welcome all children and try to help all children succeed.

-- Systemic and school-based practices that reflect the needs of all students.
+- Practices across the county and in each school meet the needs of all students.

 - Well-planned use of money and other resources to help students with and without disabilities learn together.